 As each new belt is achieved the process repeats itself but with a progressive variance and becomes increasingly challenging.

 Rank testing is an exciting moment in our martial arts journey.
 On average it takes about ninety days to journey through White Belt and graduate to Yellow Belt.
 Thats all dependent upon attendance and skill improvement of course.
 Sometimes it can take longer, and if it does, there’s no reason to be discouraged - you’re ready when you’re ready.
-If you've been invited to test prioritize this event and show up - make up tests are not always possible and tests are scheduled roughly only every three months.
+When you’re invited to test prioritize this event.
+Make up tests are not always possible and tests are scheduled roughly only every three months.
 Testing requires student to prove their knowledge while maintaining focus and a positive attitude during physical challenges.
 We also aim to educate students about better ways to perform and what to look forward to in the next rank.
 Because progress and skill happen over time it can be hard to identify improvement in your own skill.
 However, tying a new colored belt around your waist is an easy way to help us realize our efforts are paying off.
 We want you to leave a test with two things: 1) a new belt; 2) more importantly, a sense of accomplishment knowing you deserve that belt.
 The following are taken into consideration before your instructor invites you to test:

 Achievement of all 8 skill-stripes.